-In 2022, the Group set a target of maintaining or reducing the total energy consumption intensity in 2023, using approximately 377.58 MWh per million quantities shipped in 2022 as the baseline.
-Although there is a slight increase in total energy consumption, the Group achieved this target mainly due to the increase in quantities shipped by the Group, attributing to the relaxation of COVID-19 restrictions and the resumption of normal operations.
+In 2023, the Group set a target of maintaining or reducing the total energy consumption intensity in 2024, using approximately 104.70 MWh per million quantities shipped in 2023 as the baseline.
+The Group did not achieve this target mainly due to the increased consumption of electricity and use of renewable power during production, as well as the decreased quantity of products shipped.
 The Group will continue its commitment to efficient energy use.

-Considering the Group's business development and the latest available full-year data, the Group has set a target for 2023, aiming to maintain or reduce the total energy consumption intensity year-on-year.
-The Group reviews the use of resources from time to time and implements improvement measures when necessary to strive to achieve its energy use efficiency target.
-From an operational perspective, the Group looks for ways in which it can further optimise its efficiency in terms of resources management.
+Considering the Group's business development and the latest available full-year data, the Group has set a target for 2024, aiming to maintain or reduce the total energy consumption intensity per million HKD revenue year-on-year.
+The Group reviews the use of energy resources from time to time and implements improvement measures when necessary to strive to achieve its energy use efficiency target.
+From an operational perspective, the Group implements energy-saving policies in which it can further optimise its efficiency in terms of resources management.
 The Group will record its electricity consumption data on a monthly basis and analyse if any abnormal consumption level occurred.
-In addition, as part of the Group's resource management strategy, the Group will consider the feasibility of renewable energy options, aiming to reduce its environmental impact and contribute to a greener future.
+In addition, as part of the Group's resource management strategy, the Group has participated in Hong Kong's Earth Hour 2024 organised by the World Wild Fund, and adopted renewable energy options in operation, aiming to reduce its environmental impact and contribute to a greener future.